Celebration of life – questions and ideas

 Traditionally, hymns are the funeral music of choice.
 But celebration of life songs for funerals are more modern and upbeat.

 For example, one of the most popular choices is the classic 'Always Look on the Bright Side of Life'.

 People even ask for their favourite TV theme song, or for tongue-in-cheek tunes like 'Highway to Hell' or 'Another One Bites the Dust'.

-If you really want the send-off to be a celebration, you could also make a playlist of their favourite music and have a dance!
+If you really want the send-off to be a celebration, you could also make a playlist of their favourite music (either yourself or by asking loved ones to suggest songs) and have a dance!

 Poems about celebrating life can offer great comfort – especially if you're speaking at the service and are struggling to find the right words.

 If your loved one had a favourite poem or poet, that's a good place to start.